 Appropriate user privileges must exist for executing this script.
 You can deactivate the preprocessing by specifying the empty string '' or NULL.

-Specifies the default priority groups for users and roles.
-For more details about priorities, Priorities.
+Specifies the default consumer groups for users and roles.
+For more details about consumer groups, see Resource Manager.

 |Defines the hostname (or IP address) and the port number of a server to which the standard output (for example, by Python's print function) of UDF scripts are forwarded.
 You can deactivate the redirection of the script output by setting this parameter to the empty string.